Dina, High School Diploma graduate

 How different was the British programme from the US programme?

 As part of the American high school I studied History, Literature and US Government.
 I was surprised that I loved all of these subjects, although none of them were connected to my future specialization.
 My teacher Elena was just amazing.
-This year I studied Chemistry, Biology and Mathematics, which are all very useful and interesting.
+Last year, I studied Chemistry, Biology and Mathematics, which are all very useful and interesting.
 I think that they are very different from Russian school.
 When I first started, I thought that I knew Chemistry pretty well, and that the Chemistry A-level was going to be easy.
 However, it was very difficult for me – different topics, a different language.
 It was a very good experience, and I definitely needed to try studying the subjects in English.

 Tell us about the application process.

 I still want to do Science, as I still find it fascinating.
-I have still applied for Medical and Biomedical majors.
+I still applied for Medical and Biomedical majors.
 I had 4 dream universities which are very competitive and difficult to get into: Duke University, Dartmouth, Brown and The University of Chicago.
 In the Netherlands, I applied to Groningen, Maastricht University and Radboud University.
 I was very interested in scientific research when it came to choosing universities, and all of my choices are strong in this field.

 I found that it was useful to contact the universities.
 I contacted all of the universities I liked, and asked them about any information, which I could not find.
 They were all very nice and helpful.
 It was very interesting with Duke University; I spoke to them so much, that they remembered all of my personal information.
 I think this is good, because they see you as a person they already know.
 I also met with a Duke alumni, he’s from Russia, but he lives in Switzerland.
 He came to Russia to meet with me and another student who was applying to Duke.Другие новости Algorithm A*